VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Introduction

-Given that our technique relies on sensing heat with a thermal camera, our results inherit limitations of thermal imaging.
-Specifically, our work requires that measurable heat be generated, which prohibits fast-moving scenes or weak illumination.
-We also do not handle multiple colored illuminations.
-Finally, the quality of thermal imagery also limits the performance of our technique especially since inexpensive microbolometer-based thermal cameras generally produce noisy and low-resolution images.
-Despite these limitations, and as thermal cameras rapidly improve and become more ubiquitous, understanding and exploiting the intricate relationship between light and heat holds strong potential for both computer vision and graphics in general.
+\textit{Limitations}: Our method assumes dominant diffuse reflection, heat arising primarily from light absorption, and the absence of multiple colored illuminations.
+Performance can also be affected by the limited SNR and resolution of inexpensive microbolometer thermal cameras, particularly under weak illumination or in dynamic scenes.
+Despite these limitations, as thermal cameras improve and become more ubiquitous, understanding the interplay between light and heat holds strong potential for vision and graphics.